Michelle Teplensky has been selected for STEM for Britain and will display a poster in the House of Commons.

 - Downing College

-Currently I am a postdoctoral fellow at Northwestern University, working to synthesize 3D nanoscale architectures called spherical nucleic acids (SNAs) to provide kinetic control and delivery of vaccine components (stimulant and target molecules) as a potent immunotherapy.
-I apply this system to various diseases (including prostate cancer) to analyze efficacy in helping develop adaptive immunity against cancer.
+I worked as a postdoctoral fellow at Northwestern University, synthesizing 3D nanoscale architectures called spherical nucleic acids (SNAs) to provide kinetic control and delivery of vaccine components (stimulant and target molecules) as a potent immunotherapy.
+I applied this system to various diseases (including cancer and infectious disease) to analyze efficacy in helping develop immunity.